AdvancedServicesEngineeringTUWien2018/LogisticsInformationSystem/README.md

   - `arrivalHourLocalString` of type `STRING`
   - `avgVisitDuration` of type `INTEGER`
 - Chose `Partitioning Type` of `None`
-  - Reason: Performance-wise this would be reasonable.
+  - Reason: Performance-wise this would be reasonable to partition the table by day (`arrivalHourTimestamp`).
 However, it restricts the value range the chosen partitioning field of new data times are allowed to have.
-In our case, it would not be possible to ingest data from simulating years 2015 to 2017.
+In our case, it would not be possible to ingest data from our simulation of the years 2015 to 2017.

 How to run